leonardaguanta/bbbvideocontest/dev/wp-content/plugins/flowplayer5/readme.txt

 = Configuration =

 You can configure Google Analytics, a Commercial Flowplayer license key and a custom watermark logo in the plugin's global options.
-You can purchase a commercial license at [flowplayer.org](https://flowplayer.org/pricing/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Flowplayer%20Plugin).
+You can purchase a commercial license at [flowplayer.org](http://flowplayer.org/pricing/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Flowplayer%20Plugin).

+== Frequently Asked Questions ==

 = Where can I upload the videos? =
 There are three ways you add add a video

 1. You can use the WordPress media manager and upload the videos there.
-2. You can use [Flowplayer Drive](https://flowplayer.org/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Flowplayer%20Plugin) to upload a video and let Flowplayer.org host you video.
+2. You can use [Flowplayer Drive](http://flowplayer.org/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Flowplayer%20Plugin) to upload a video and let Flowplayer.org host you video.
 3. You can store your videos on Amazon S3 or any other cloud host and add the links manually.

 = What video format do I need? =
-It is recommended to add at least two [video formats](https://flowplayer.org/docs/setup.html?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Flowplayer%20Plugin#video-formats) so that the video plays on as many browsers as possible.
+It is recommended to add at least two [video formats](http://flowplayer.org/docs/setup.html?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Flowplayer%20Plugin#video-formats) so that the video plays on as many browsers as possible.
 By default Flowplayer attempts to use HTML5 video, and if it's not supported then Flash (9.0+) and MP4 is used.
-MP4 is enough for complete browser support, but providing WebM video gives you broader support for HTML5 video which is the preferred technology.
+MP4 is enough for complete browser support, but providing WebM and/or OGG video gives you broader support for HTML5 video which is the preferred technology.

 = Why use Flowplayer when there is video support since WordPress 3.6? =